 ISO – Disk Image File

-In addition to burning ISO files to discs, they can also be opened and extracted using specialized software.
-This type of software will allow you to browse through the files stored inside the ISO file and extract them to a folder on your computer.
-This is a great way to access the contents of an ISO file without having to burn it to a disc.
+Apart from burning ISO files to CDs, suitable software allows one to inspect and extract them.
+This type of program will let you search the files included in the ISO file and extract them to a folder on your personal computer.
+This is a great way to access ISO file contents without having to burn them to a CD.

 error: Content is protected !!